php-fp/php-fp-combinators/README.md

 ## API

-These combinators aren't fully curried by default - mainly for optimisation reasons - but are designed so that most common use cases can be satisfied as is.
-Consequently, the type signatures use the comma (`,`) to represent multiple arguments.
+By default, all of the combinators (except `curry`) are curried by default.
+If you prefer to avoid currying for performance, all of the literal combinators are available in the `PhpFp\Combinators\` namespace.

 ### `curry :: a -> b -> c`